 Avoiding trouble with faulty threads

-Prevention is better than cure, as anyone who has ever had to deal with any of the problems described will tell you.
+Prevention is better than cure, as anyone who's ever had to deal with any of the problems described will tell you.
 And prevention is quite easy, actually.
-Always use tools that are in good condition.
-Get rid of worn screwdrivers, wrenches and other tools out of your toolbox.
-The trouble they will give is sure to outweigh any satisfaction you may take from saving money in the short term...
-You should have a good selection of slotted and cross-head screwdrivers or bits so that you can work with properly fitting tools at all times.
-You will find all you need in our range.
+Always make sure the tools you use for any job are in good condition.
+Banish all worn-out screwdrivers, wrenches and other tools from your toolbox!
+The problems they cause will far outweigh any satisfaction of saving some money in the short term.
+You should have a good selection of slotted and cross-head screwdrivers or bits so that you always have a tool that really fits properly.
+You will find everything you need in our range.

 The Louis Technical Centre

 If you have a technical question about your motorbike, please contact our Technical Centre, where they have endless experience, reference books and contacts.